Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches: Introduction

 \section{Introduction}

-Image quality assessment (IQA) is indispensable in a broad range of image processing and computer vision applications, \eg, image acquisition, compression, enhancement and display~\cite{wang2006modern}.
-In recent years, learning-based methods~\cite{ye2012unsupervised,tang2014blind,xu2016blind,ma2017dipiq}, especially convolutional neural networks (CNN)~\cite{kang2014convolutional,ma2017end,bosse2017deep} have significantly advanced the field of IQA.
-A learning-based IQA system generally has two key components: the engine ``model" and its fuel ``data."
-The IQA model is expected to learn to predict image quality from a large amount of human-annotated data.
-From this perspective, it is convenient to categorize existing IQA studies into model-centric and data-centric approaches.
+Image quality assessment (IQA) is indispensable in a broad range of image processing and computational vision applications.
+A learning-based IQA system~\cite{ye2012unsupervised,xu2016blind,ma2017dipiq} generally has two key components: the engine ``model'' and its fuel ``data.''
+The system is learned to predict image quality from a large number of human-annotated data.
+From this perspective, it is natural to categorize IQA studies into model-centric and data-centric approaches.